chuchuroth/ROS_basics_in_5_days/catkin_ws/vs_code_chat_his_2.md

-chuchuroth: I've ran the simulation again, somehow robot does not move at all, despite the perfect location where it can moves freely, it just enters "ERROR\_STATE" and never moves
+# frage I've ran the simulation again, somehow robot does not move at all, despite the perfect location where it can moves freely, it just enters "ERROR\_STATE" and never moves